kms54321/English-Translation-for-Baidu-Wangpan/README.md

 Baidu Netdisk / Cloud app English translation files

-It's far from perfect: the layout is screwey in places, and as the translations are from google, they are also somewhat screwey in places.
+It's far from perfect: the layout is screwy in places, and as the translations are from google, they are also somewhat screwy.
 But it's definitely functional.

 Thanks to zeffy for his/her panyi.exe, which simplifies the process of inserting translations.